Helping child with fear of bees - Phobia?

-So how do you help Thomas face his fear?
+So how do you help he face his fear?
 You help him to feel it in small bits at a time, while reassuring him that he is safe.
 He breathes his way through it, and as he does so, the fear that is squeezing in on him begins to evaporate.
 (This is what happens to all emotions when we allow ourselves to feel them.)
 So "experiencing" the fear in small doses allows it to dissipate and vanish.

 You don't have to start directly with bees.
 In fact, I would not advise it.
 And you don't even have to start with "fear" directly.
 Instead, start with anxiety, which is mild fear.
-Giggling is one of the best ways to access and vent anxiety.
+Giggling is one of the best ways to vent anxiety.
 That's why laughter is so healing to humans.
 So every day, be sure that you find a number of times to get your son giggling and belly-laughing.
-The only caveat here is NOT to use tickling, because it is a different mechanism and does not provide the same release, and it can make your child feel powerless and out of control.
+The only caveat here is NOT to use tickling, because it seems to be a different biological mechanism and does not provide the same release, and it can make your child feel powerless and out of control.
 But anything else that gets him giggling will effectively surface and release anxiety and help your son be more relaxed and flexible--and less in the grip of his "phobia."

-In the meantime, when Thomas expresses a fear of bees, empathize.
+In the meantime, when your son expresses a fear of bees, empathize.
 It won't work to talk him out of it, and telling him there's nothing to be frightened of would just make him feel ashamed.
 But once you empathize, you can reassure him: "They're scary, huh?
 I understand.
 I'll keep you safe, Sweetie....Don't worry, they won't come to us.
 They only sting to defend themselves so we'll leave them alone."
 You will probably have to stay close to him while he's outside.
 Offering him reassurance is a healing process, because it is an antidote to the fear that's locked up inside him, making him feel alone and scared.

 You can move on then to humanizing the bee.
-If Thomas likes dinosaurs, give SillyBee a dinosaur best friend.
+If he likes dinosaurs, give SillyBee a dinosaur best friend.
 When he gets lost in the honey, his mother misses him and goes in search of him.
-As you draw and discuss the bee family, pay close attention to Thomas' level of comfort.
+As you draw and discuss the bee family, pay close attention to his level of comfort.
 If he seems very anxious, breathe with him.
 Or simply back off a bit.
 Or best yet, find a way to make the whole thing more giggly, which will relax him.

 Then, reverse roles.
 You take on the role of bee, but be hopelessly incompetent.
 Bumble.
 Fly into things.
 Brag about how you'll catch up to him and sting him, but never come close.
 Or just come close enough to get him screeching with laughter, and then stumble.

 Finally, you can buy several toy bees at the store -- preferably a mom, dad and boy, to "humanize" them.
-Introduce them to Thomas as a bee family.
+Introduce them to your son as a bee family.
 Don't make him touch them or interact with them if he doesn't want to, but if he's willing, work with him to make them a little house or beehive.
 Talk about them in friendly terms, for instance, how wonderful they are to make honey for us.
 Leave them out, so that he gets used to seeing them.